zdavatz/oddb2xml/README.md

 ## Supported ruby version

 We run tests on travis-ci.org for the Ruby versions mentioned in the .travis.yml file.
-You will need ruby > 2.4 to work correctly.
+You will need ruby > 2.5 to work correctly.
-Ruby 2.2/2.3 have problems with i18n encoding and fail a spec test for Naropin
+Look at the github actions to see the spec test results.
+We ignore errors against ruby head, as it is sometimes unstable.

 ## XSD files